Accuracy and reliability

 An important source of uncertainty in this study is the sample uncertainty.
 Measured by key indicators, this source of uncertainty is less than one percent.
 There are answers from respectively 55 and 48 percent of those surveyed in the first two quarters of the survey, which is a further source of uncertainty for the study.
 It is also the case that certain types of groups more often do not respond and it affects the representativeness of the study.
 However, this is largely addressed through the enumeration and use of register-based assistance information.
 Although the assistance information tackles a lot of bias, it cannot be ruled out that there is systematic bias in the cultural consumption study.
-However, this will only affect the level and not the development.

 Other sources of uncertainty, for example memory errors, are also relevant to the cultural consumption study.
 In order to reduce memory errors, respondents are questioned in recent weeks or in the past three months.
 This reduces the risks of memory errors in comparison with previous studies, which measured cultural consumption over a longer period, e.g. in the last year.